How do I use Modal to run a one-off batch job across thousands of workers and collect results back to my app?

 Key Benefits:

-- Massive fan-out in minutes: Use
+- Massive parallelism on demand: Use

 Core Concepts & Key Points